mark-thompson01/ARP-Spoofing/README.md

 ---

+## 🔁 How to Recreate This Lab
+- Download and install Oracle VirtualBox.
+- Download and Install & Setup Kali Linux on a VM.
+- Use nmap to perform some network host scanning and enumeration.
+- Use arpspoof to initiate a MitM attack on the selected target.
+- Use Wireshark to analyze and retrieve the network traffic of the target.

+---

 ## What I've Learned
 Through this project, I have learned:
 - How to use active recon to narrow down which host on the network to carry out the simulated attack on.